aawe44/Empowered_Snake/README.md

 This "Empowered Snake" game is the power enhanced version of the classic Snake game, with extra features and extra fun.
 Empowered Snake characterizes:

-1. two snakes playing together in one window, XXX [Adding more challenge; more competitiveness, blablabla]
+1. two snakes playing together in one window, Adding more challenge and more competitiveness.

 2. inevitable reward from food, allowing snakes crossing itself during a short period

 Author: Jason Chen (CONTACT INFORMATION)

+Skype ID:

+Email: